AnxiousHoliday/Mimir/README.md

 Once the extended logs file is full, the oldest logs are removed from the end of the extended logs file and are moved to the truncated file and then truncated accordingly.

 This mechanism guarantees that the earliest log messages are logged fully while older log messages are truncated.

-## Use Case

-This framework is intended for apps that:

-* log extremely frequently
-* log server responses that take up a lot of space in conventional logging mechanisms
-* send their logs to developers remotely
-* are very bandwidth conscious

-Logs are also printed to console.

 ## Log Levels